crazyhitty/www.crazyhitty.com/_posts/2018-03-04-automating-google-play-publishing-part4.md

   - secure: myGoogleApiServiceAccountMailEncrypted
 {% endhighlight %}

-Later, we would also discuss how to access these keys.
-But before that, lets check out how to encrypt files.
+Travis would automatically decrypt these keys during build and use the values as environment variables.
+Now, lets check out on how to encrypt files.

 ###### Encrypting files